PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables

-Through such a systematic thinking way, \textsc{PoTable} can produce promising results with highly accurate, steply commented and completely executable code.
-This demonstrates that \textsc{PoTable} possesses a high degree of alignment with a distinguished tabular data analyst, offering two key advantages: (i) \textbf{Accuracy}: \textsc{PoTable} plans coherent operations under precise stage-specific goals.
-As the stage-specific operation chain tends to be shorter than the one of the entire reasoning process, it mitigates the emergence of omitted steps or misleading details.
-The collection of several stage-specific planning processes benefits the production of reliable final results. (ii) \textbf{Explainability}: \textsc{PoTable} plans the operation chains and generates executable code with clear stage boundaries.
-The produced evidence makes it easier to review the completeness and accuracy of the overall reasoning process.
-Finally, we conduct extensive experiments over four evaluation datasets from two public benchmarks of table reasoning tasks on two LLM backbones.
-Results demonstrate that \textsc{PoTable} achieves outstanding performance by outperforming all LLM-based baselines.
-In particular, GPT-based \textsc{PoTable} achieves over 4.3\% higher absolute accuracy on the previous three datasets and also possesses a 3.68\% accuracy improvement in a more complex evaluation set over the runner-up method.
-Comprehensive experimental analyses demonstrate the strong effectiveness of \textsc{PoTable}, as well as the efficiency and explainability.
+By adhering to this systematic framework, \textsc{PoTable} produces high-quality results accompanied by thoroughly commented and fully executable code.
+This agentic workflow aligns closely with that of a professional data analyst, offering two primary advantages: (i) \textbf{Accuracy}: Planning coherent operations under precise stage-specific goals reduces the complexity of individual steps.
+As the stage-specific operation chain tends to be shorter than full-task chains, the risk of omitted steps or hallucinations is minimized, leading to more reliable final outcomes. (ii) \textbf{Explainability}: The generation of executable code with distinct stage boundaries provides structured evidence, facilitating the verification of the reasoning completeness and accuracy.
+Finally, extensive experiments on four datasets from the WikiTQ and TabFact benchmarks demonstrate the superiority of \textsc{PoTable} over existing LLM-based baselines.
+Notably, GPT-based \textsc{PoTable} achieves an absolute accuracy gain of over 4.3\% on standard datasets and a 3.68\% improvement on the complex evaluation set compared to the runner-up.
+These comprehensive analyses confirm the strong effectiveness, efficiency, and explainability of our proposed approach.